 TRE assumes two intragroup excess of loss solvency covers from TRC branches in Sydney and Tokyo.
-Additionally - until the day of the portfolio transfer - TRE assumed an intragroup whole account quota share agreement from the TRC branch office in Munich.

-On the other hand, TRE has an excess of loss whole account retrocession agreement with TRC as reinsurer (the "TRC Whole Account XL") which covers losses on the non-life reinsurance book of business (per risk or event) written prior to the re-domiciliation to Luxembourg on 1 July 2019.
+On the other hand, TRE has an excess of loss whole account retrocession agreement with TRC as reinsurer (the "TRC Whole Account XL") which covers losses on the non-life reinsurance book of business (per risk or event).

-TRE benefits furthermore from a 60% quota share treaty with TRC as reinsurer (the "TRC Quota Share", effective for all new or renewed business on or after 1 July 2019).
+TRE benefits furthermore from a 60% quota share treaty with TRC as reinsurer (the "TRC Quota Share", effective for all new or renewed non-life business on or after 1 July 2019).
 In addition to the above, TRC entered into a Capital Support Guarantee Agreement (the "TRC Guarantee") in favour of TRE.
 Under the TRC Guarantee, TRC agrees to maintain TRE's regulatory capital in an amount greater than TRE's SCR.

-Other than the inwards solvency covers, TRC Whole Account XL, TRC Quota Share, TRC Guarantee and the outsourcing arrangements described in Section B7, TRE does not have any material transactions with the shareholders, members of the management body or those who can exert significant influence over the business
+Other than the inwards solvency covers, TRC Whole Account XL, TRC Quota Share, TRC Guarantee and the outsourcing arrangements described in Section B7, TRE does not have any material transactions with the shareholders, members of the management body or those who can exert significant influence over the business.